-- 1. Reviewed and recommended for adoption by the Board such financial information as is publicly disclosed which for the year included: - the interim results for the six months ended 31 December 2019; and - the annual financial statements for the year ended 30 June 2020. - 2.
-Considered and satisfied itself that the external auditor Ernst & Young Inc. are independent. - 3.
-Approved the external auditor's budgeted fees and terms of engagement for the 2020 financial year. - 4.
-Determined the non-audit related services which the external auditor was permitted to provide to AVI and reviewed the policy for the use of the external auditors for non-audit related services.
-All non-audit related service agreements between the AVI Group and the external auditor were pre-approved. - 5.
-Satisfied itself that the necessary documentation and confirmations in terms of the JSE requirements were obtained from the external auditor. - 6.
+- 1. Reviewed and recommended for adoption by the Board such financial information as is publicly disclosed which for the year included: - The interim results for the six months ended 31 December 2020; and - The annual financial statements for the year ended 30 June 2021. - 2.
+Considered and satisfied itself that the external auditors Ernst & Young Inc. are independent. - 3.
+Approved the external auditors' budgeted fees and terms of engagement for the 2021 financial year. - 4.
+Determined the non-audit related services which the external auditors were permitted to provide to AVI and reviewed the policy for the use of the external auditors for non-audit related services.
+All non-audit related service agreements between the AVI Group and the external auditors were pre-approved. - 5.
+Satisfied itself that the necessary documentation and confirmations in terms of the JSE Listings Requirements were obtained from the external auditors. - 6.
 Resolved that BDO Inc. would continue to perform the internal audit function during the financial year. - 7.
 Reviewed the Audit Committee charter in line with King IV recommendations. - 8.
 Reviewed the internal audit charter in line with King IV recommendations. - 9.
-Confirmed the internal audit plan for the 2020 financial year. - 10.
-Reviewed the IT Governance structure for the AVI Group. - 11.
+Confirmed the internal audit plan for the 2021 financial year. - 10.
+Ensured that appropriate financial reporting procedures exist and that they are working. - 11.
 Confirmed that adequate whistle-blowing facilities were in place throughout the AVI Group and reviewed and considered actions taken with regard to incident reports. - 12.
 Held separate meetings with management, the external and internal auditors to discuss any problems and reservations arising from the year end audit and other matters that they wished to discuss. - 13.
 Noted that it had not received any complaints, either from within or outside the Company, relating either to the accounting practices, the internal audits, the content or auditing of the financial statements, the internal financial controls or any other related matter. - 14.
 Conducted a self-evaluation exercise into its effectiveness. - 15.
-Recommended to the Board the re-appointment of Ernst & Young Inc. as the external auditor and Mrs P Wittstock as the registered auditor responsible for the audit for the year ending 30 June 2021, which will be considered at the forthcoming Annual General Meeting. - 16.
-Evaluated and satisfied itself as to the appropriateness of the expertise and experience of the Company's financial director - 17.
-Satisfied itself as to the expertise, resources and experience of the Company's finance function.
+Reviewed the suitability of Ernst & Young Inc., for re-appointment by considering, inter alia, the information stated in paragraph 22.15(h) of the JSE Listings Requirements. - 16.
+Recommended to the Board the re-appointment of Ernst & Young Inc. as the external auditors and appointment of Mr A Carshagen as the registered auditor responsible for the audit for the year ending 30 June 2022 which will be considered at the forthcoming Annual General Meeting. - 17.
+Evaluated and satisfied itself as to the appropriateness of the expertise and experience of the Company's financial director. - 18.
+Satisfied itself as to the expertise, resources and experience of the Company's finance function. - 19.
+We have evaluated the underlying assessment performed by the CEO and financial director to support their declaration required in terms of section 3.84(k) of the JSE Listings Requirements and are satisfied that it supports the declaration made.